Reminisce215/463-Project/README.md

 # Timsort REPORT

 - The goal of this project is to implement the Timsort algorithm.
-This algorithm is a hybrid sort that takes elements of mergesort and insertion sort to create highly efficient sort that is often used on real world datasets.
+This algorithm is a hybrid sort that takes elements of mergesort and insertion sort to create a highly efficient sort that is often used on real world datasets.
 The algorithm starts by deciding the number of "runs", a sub array of elements that are already ordered in ascending or descending order.
 The method for deciding the number of runs depends on the implementation and is often done dynamically.
 Sometimes the numbers of runs are decided by a number divisible by 2,